elliotjarnit/rock-paper-scissors-gui-python/README.md

 # rock-paper-scissors-gui-python

-A very simple rock paper scissors game made in python using TKinter GUI
+This is a very simple GUI based rock, paper, scissors game made in python.

+# Required packages

+TKinter
+Random